 “She talks to strangers.
 She will meet many interesting, like-minded people from around the world who share her passion and dreams.
 She will be bored with you.”

-It is said that you should live as if you are the star of your own movie, and the opportunity to see exotic places around the world certainly feels unreal sometimes.
+It is said that you should live as if you are the star of your own movie.
+The opportunity to see exotic places around the world certainly feels unreal sometimes.
 The connections you make on the road can be powerful, though these friendships are often transient by their very nature.

-“I started to think of it as being OK for relationships (romantic or otherwise) to still be meaningful and complete even if they were finite,” said Mary, who I met at a yoga resort in Thailand.
-“Because when you’re in this travel landscape, forming friendships, a lot of times they sort of have a timestamp on them from the beginning.
+“I started to think of it as being OK for relationships (romantic or otherwise) to still be meaningful and complete even if they were finite,” said Mary.
+I’d met Mary while at a yoga resort in Thailand.
+“Because when you’re in this travel landscape, forming friendships, a lot of times they sort of have a timestamp on them from the beginning.“

-For non-globetrotting guys whose girlfriends have flown off to follow their dream of seeing the world, perhaps it truly is love.
+For guys whose girlfriends have followed their dream of seeing the world, if they can make it work perhaps it truly is love.
 While it must be heartbreaking, to let her go could be the very thing that keeps you together as a couple.

 That said, it may be wise to book a weekend break for you both pretty quickly.